gameblabla/smsplus-falcon/README.md

 Of course, this was ported by me, because no one cares about the Atari Falcon.

 Special thanks to Orion for his devkit though.

+You can also use the command line to start your own SMS or GG rom.

+If no files are specified, by default, it looks for test.gg.